 Future with 'going to': Questions

-To make wh- questions, you need wh- question words first.
-These words come at the beginning of the question right before verb ‘to be’ and the subject and 'going to' and the rest of the sentence.
+To make wh- questions, you need wh- question words at the beginning of the question, right before the verb "to be," the subject, "going to," and the rest of the sentence.
 Take a look at the following example:

 Future with 'going to': Uses

 'Be going to' is commonly used in informal situations to talk about plans.
 It has different uses: